 Some of the best bamboo species for residential erosion control are dwarf varieties, which behave more like a ground cover.
 There are a number of them which can spread quickly and put down deep roots, without overshadowing your garden with towering culms.

 Arundinaria gigantia: Giant cane bamboo or river can bamboo is one of the only species native to North America.
 This running variety once covered great swaths of the Deep South, but now only grows in more limited areas.
-It’s a relative cold hardy species with deep roots, and slender canes than grow 15-20 tall.
+It’s a relatively cold-hardy species with deep roots, and slender canes that grow 15-20 tall.

 Arundinaria tecta: Another species native to North America, this is the shorter version, which only grows about 6-8 feet tall.